 - Any vehicle transporting hazardous materials which is required to be placarded.

-Drivers of commercial vehicles must have a commercial driver’s license (“CDL”) and are subject to mandatory drug testing and regular medical examinations.
+Drivers of commercial vehicles under this definition must have a CDL and are subject to mandatory drug testing and regular medical examinations.

 The policy should re-affirm that drivers of company vehicles are employed at-will.
 It should also address independent contractors.
 Drivers should be vetted for proper licensure and certification and are subject to regular driver education and training.
 The policy might cover dress code, uniforms, and company branding for employees who are in the field.
 Other topics covered by a well drafted policy include driver eligibility, background checks, licensure requirements, maintenance of driver qualification files, medical exams and DOT medical cards, safety performance history, state and federal drug testing, review of motor vehicle records, disqualifying driving infractions, and insurance coverage requirements.
 A fleet policy should be consistent with your employee handbook, not contradictory.